MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex2_Implement_Identity_Synch.md

+---
+lab:
+  title: Learning Path 3 - Lab 3 - Exercise 2 - Implement Identity Synchronization
+  description: To test the manual, forced synchronization process, you will also set up several group scenarios to verify whether the forced synchronization function is working in Microsoft Entra Connect Sync.
+You will create a new security group, and you will update the group members in an existing, built-in security group, all within Adatum’s on-premises environment.
+  duration: 30 minutes
+  level: 400
+  islab: true
+  primarytopics:
+    - Microsoft Entra
+---

 # Learning Path 3 - Lab 3 - Exercise 2 - Implement Identity Synchronization

 In this exercise, you will use Microsoft Entra Connect Sync to enable synchronization between Adatum’s on-premises Active Directory and Microsoft Entra ID.
 Microsoft Entra Connect Sync will then continue to synchronize any delta changes every 30 minutes.
 You will then make some user and group updates and then manually force an immediate synchronization rather than waiting for Microsoft Entra Connect Sync to automatically synchronize the updates.
 You will then verify whether the updates were synchronized.